-Emphasis of matter regarding corporate governance
+Emphasis of matter

-We draw attention to paragraph 9 of the Director's Report, which indicates the non-compliance with the Dutch Corporate Governance Code and the lack of a supervisory board and audit committee.
+We draw attention to paragraph 8 of the Director's Report, which mentions the noncompliance with the Dutch Corporate Governance Code and the lack of a supervisory board and audit committee.
+Our opinion is not modified in respect of this matter.